NVIDIA/NeMo/docs/source/tts/configs.rst

 Text Normalizer Configuration
 ------------------------------
 Text normalization (TN) converts text from written form into its verbalized form, and it is an essential preprocessing step before text-to-speech Synthesis.
 TN ensures that TTS can handle all input texts without skipping unknown symbols.
-For example, "$123" is converted to "one hundred and twenty-three dollars".
-Currently, NeMo supports text normalizers for English, Russian, German, Spanish, and Chinese.
+For example, "$123" is converted to "one hundred and twenty three dollars".
+Currently, NeMo supports text normalizers for English, German, Spanish, and Chinese.
 Refer to the previous Section :doc:`../nlp/text_normalization/intro` for more details.
 Below shows an example of specifying text normalizer for English.

 .. code-block:: yaml